hashicorp/terraform/website/source/docs/providers/terraform-enterprise/index.html.markdown

   artifacts, and metadata managed by the Terraform Enterprise service.
 ---

-# Terraform Enterprise Provider
+# HashiCorp Terraform Enterprise Provider

-The Terraform Enterprise provider is used to interact with resources, configuration, artifacts, and metadata managed by [Terraform Enterprise](https://www.terraform.io/docs/providers/index.html).
+The HashiCorp Terraform Enterprise provider is used to interact with resources, configuration, artifacts, and metadata managed by [Terraform Enterprise](https://www.terraform.io/docs/providers/index.html).
 The provider needs to be configured with the proper credentials before it can